- ROOT CELLAR (cool & moist): potatoes, carrots, apples, beets (if we had any left...heh), and storage for ferments, canned goods, wine

 - 9-try Excalibur dehydrator

-- Half-gallon jars for decanted kraut and/or other ferments
+- Half-gallon mason jars for decanted kraut and/or other ferments

 - Water-bath canner, jars of various sizes, lids